OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 ### Step 3: Generate the Seeds

 The Seed is the association of the Pseudonymous-Identifiers and the Preferences of the user for a given Addressable Content.
+The Ad Server must generate this association and sign it.
-Once generated, a Prebid SSO party in possession of a Seed can share it with another party via Transmissions (the next steps).
+Once generated, a Prebid SSO party - including the Ad Server- in possession of a Seed can share it with another party via Transmissions (see the next steps).
 A Seed is signed by the Ad Server for audit purposes.

 Here is the composition of a Seed: